What future is coming into being? How do personal and collective transformation support the pursuit of sustainable development goals?

 5.5 Novelty and innovation

-You’ll examine incremental, disruptive, and radical innovation, understanding the distinctions between radical creativity and innovation.
-You will also learn how interorganizational approach drives creativity.
+You’ll examine incremental, disruptive and radical innovation, understanding the distinctions between radical creativity and innovation.
+You’ll also learn how an interorganizational approach drives creativity.